 So why don’t we simply build an online platform that replaces Congress?!!

 It’s actually easier than it sounds, and here’s the details…

 Replace Elections with Randomized Citizen Participation

-This platform would automatically assign “Congressional duties” (same as Jury duty) at random to 535 Americans – 100 Senators and 435 Representatives – to a one-time 6 year term.
+This platform would automatically assign “Congressional duties” (same as Jury duty) at random to 535 Americans – 100 Senators and 435 Representatives – to a one-time 6 year term (paid comparable salary to what Congressmen are paid today – minus the lifetime salary & benefits after service!).
 This alone will remove money from Congress and instill order and civility back in the legislative process.
 Say goodbye to campaign financing issues and Super PACs and hello to a truly representative system where WE THE PEOPLE are all represented.